 They reuse 85% of an old truck tire at Michelin's tire retreading plant, saving about 30kg of rubber and 20kg of steel on each retreaded tire.
 The resource conservation benefits of zero-waste ensure that future generations do not suffer scarcity.

 About 20% of municipal budgets are spent on waste management.
-If we produce less waste, budget allocations for its management will reduce.
+If we produce less waste, budget allocations for its management will be reduced.
 They could divert the saved allocation to funding more essential projects.

 Business opportunities in the zero waste system are not exclusive to the recycling industry alone.
 Recycling in the automobile industry can boost the job market demand by 120%.
 The repair and reuse sectors also have a significant share in the job market.
 Repairing 1,000 tonnes of discarded electronics creates 13 times more jobs than recycling the same amount.
 Using Europe as a case study, reuse creates 80 jobs per 1,000 tonnes of collected municipal waste.

-These 5 R's are basic zero waste actions anyone can take.
+These 5 R's are basic zero-waste actions anyone can take (sometimes reduced to the 4RS).
 You can start with the easiest one for you and gradually ease into the other action plans.

 Find creative ways to reuse items before putting them in the recycle bin or the trash.
 Reusing entails repurposing an item for a different use than the original purpose.
 Reusing ensures that people repair products or upcycle them.
 It is a way to prolong the useful life of a product.

 Food waste can not go into the recycling bin, but we can compost it.
 Ideally, food waste rot and become soil nutrient, but without proper composting measures in place, it can cause pollution.
-Therefore, when we can not recycle organic waste, do not send them to a landfill.
+Therefore, do not send organic waste to a landfill when we can not recycle it.
 Let them rot in a compost system and benefit the planet.